A Message To You Rudy

 There's often a person who is a sort of tragic figure, and then another person who comes after them who fulfills a similar function initially, but then turns out to be a bit of a joke, right?

-What he did not foresee is that Rudy Giuliani would repeat himself
+What he did not foresee is that Rudy Giuliani would repeat himself first as tragedy and then as fast.

-And then, the last six months, he has descended into a farce, but not a classy farce like Mollier or a particularly bookie episode of Frasier.
+And then in the last six months, he has descended into a farce, but not a classy farce like Mollier or a particularly booky episode of Frasier.
+I'm talking about a gross farce.

-I'm talking about Van Wilder party liaison, dumb and dumber pet detective farce where he gets tricked by Borat, books a warehouse next to a sex shop for a speech about the presidential election, and then makes another speech where the hair dye runs down his head and makes it look like a bird diarrhea on his face.
+I'm talking about Van Wilder party liaison, dumb and dumber pet detective farce where he gets tricked by Borat, books a warehouse next to a sex shop for a speech about the presidential election and then makes makes another speech where the hair dye runs down his head and makes it look like a bird diarrhea on his face.

 And that bird, I'm not, that but it was not regulation diarrhea.